 - In affiliate marketing, advertisers place their ads on relevant websites.
 In return, the website operator receives a commission, often based on lead generation.

-- Content marketing, also called inbound marketing, is intended to arouse the interest of the target group through editorial content, captivate them with knowhow or humor, or win their trust and, in the best case scenario, keep them in the long term.
+- Content marketing, also called inbound marketing, is intended to arouse the interest of the target group through editorial content, captivate them with know-how or humor, or win their trust and, in the best-case scenario, keep customers returning in the long-term.

 - Email marketing is a good way to address your customers individually.
 Those who willingly provide their contact details will probably be more interested in your offers and content.